 "I have seen visitors kneel when they enter Luther's Room.
 The atmosphere is so special."

 Anonymous Tour Guide at Wartburg Castle

 Luther's connection to Eisenach can be traced back to his mother, Margarete; a native of Eisenach, she sent Luther to stay with relatives and attend school in her beloved hometown.
-Later in life, Martin Luther returned to Eisenach and accomplished one of his most impressive intellectual feats while sequestered at Wartburg Castle: Translating the New Testament into German.
-Having been "kidnapped" for his own safety by his good friend, Georg Spalatin, Luther found shelter from his enemies under the guise of "Squire George" ("Junker Joerg") and completed this daunting undertaking in just 10 weeks.
+Later in life, Martin Luther returned to Eisenach and accomplished one of his most impressive intellectual feats while sequestered at Wartburg Castle: Translating the New Testament into German in 1522.
+Having been "kidnapped" for his own safety by his good friend, Georg Spalatin, Luther found shelter from his enemies under the guise of "Squire George" ("Junker Joerg") in 1521 and completed this daunting undertaking in just 10 weeks in.
 With its expansive courtyard and towering walls, Wartburg Castle still towers over the city of Eisenach and serves as one of the many exciting stops on the popular Luther Trail.